mariamnaqvi/predicting-log-error/README.md

     - Consider outliers and other data points of interest
  - exploration of the dataset
     - Examine interactions between independent variables and the target variable using various visualization techniques and analysis
    - Perform clustering to further explore the data.
-Use at 3 combinations of features
  - modeling of the dataset
    - generate at least 4 different models and analyse their performance

 ## Business Goals
-* Find drivers of errors in Zillow's Zestimate system
+* Find drivers of errors in Zillow's Zestimates
 * Attempt to produce a model which will closely replicate (or improve upon) the accuracy of the Zestimate system
-   * Note that we are examining the log error present in the Zestimate system; logerror will be calculated as follows:
+   * Note that we are examining the log error present in the Zestimates; logerror is calculated as follows according to Zillow:

                                 *logerror = log(Zestimate) - log(SalePrice)*